IndicoDataSolutions/finetune/README.md

 model.save(path)                   # Serialize the model to disk
 ```

-Reload saved models from disk by using `LanguageModelClassifier.load`:
+Reload saved models from disk by using `Classifier.load`:

 ```
 model = Classifier.load(path)